Marriage and Family Therapy

 At the same time, you should be able to get a clear sense of the therapist’s role and competency, the goals of treatment, and any rules to be observed in and out of sessions, such as who should attend which sessions and confidentiality of any information shared between and among partners or family members and the therapist.
 Over time, you will identify individual family roles and behaviors that contribute to conflicts, identify specific challenges, and explore ways to actively resolve concerns.

 How It Works

-While traditional therapy focuses more on the individual, MFT examines how an individual’s behavior affects both the individual and their relationship as part of a couple or family.
-The theory behind MFT is that regardless of whether a problem appears to be within an individual or within a family, getting other family members involved in the therapeutic process will result in more effective solutions.
-MFT is goal-oriented and works toward an established end result.
-In recent years, MFT practitioners and groups have called for expanded approaches to traditional MFT training that incorporate more “real world” practices to integrate other therapies and become more inclusive of non-heterosexual couples and families.
+While traditional therapy focuses more on the individual, marriage and family therapy examines how an individual’s behavior affects both the individual and their relationship as part of a couple or family.
+The theory behind this therapy: Regardless of whether a problem appears to be within an individual or within a family, getting other family members involved in the therapeutic process will result in more effective solutions.
+This therapy is goal-oriented and works toward an established end result.
+In recent years, MFT practitioners and groups have called for expanded approaches to traditional marriage and family training that incorporate more real-world practices to integrate other therapies and become more inclusive of non-heterosexual couples and families.

 What to Look for in a Marriage and Family Therapist

 A licensed marriage and family therapist is a mental health practitioner with a master’s degree or doctoral degree as well as specialized training that includes at least two years or 3,000 clinical hours of experience supervised by a marriage and family therapist.
 Upon completion of supervised hours, a therapist must also pass a state licensing exam or the Association of Marital and Family Therapy Regulatory Board’s national MFT exam, which is used in most states.

 The marriage and family therapist can be found in health clinics, private practice, family services, and other settings and institutions.
 In addition to finding a qualified licensed marriage and family practitioner, it is important to work with someone you and your family members trust and feel comfortable working with in a counseling environment.